sinsoio1/sinso-docs/docs/General/pledgeAndReward.md

 ## Redemption of Pledge Currency

 After pledging the node, the guarantor cannot redeem the pledge currency for a certain period (90 days).
 The pledge currency can only be redeemed after the lock-up period expires.
-This is to ensure that nodes can generate revenue normally。
+This is to ensure that nodes can generate revenue normally.

 ## Switch Nodes

-When the node pledged by the guarantor does not work offline for some reason and reaches a certain time (48 hours), the guarantor can directly switch to other nodes that work normally and continue to generate guarantee income。
+When the node pledged by the guarantor does not work offline for some reason and reaches a certain time (48 hours), the guarantor can directly switch to other nodes that work normally and continue to generate guarantee income.